 I may be late to the party.
 All the magazines are touting that fats are back in style.
 They’re correct this time.

 Dr. Sears is a biochemist, not a physician, but he understands biochemistry better than anyone.
-He notes in his book that by getting the proper balance of Omega-3 fatty acids in your diet, you control inflammation, because these type of fatty acids act as hormones that decrease your insulin response.
+He notes in his book that by getting the proper balance of Omega-3 fatty acids in your diet, you control inflammation because these types of fatty acids act as hormones that decrease your insulin response.

 Dr. Sears makes a strong case that these Omega-3 fatty acids cannot only help your heart but ease arthritis.
 There are special types of fats called eicosanoids that can release the healthy Omega-3 fatty acids into the blood.
 They act as natural anti-inflammatory substances (think Advil but without it hurting your stomach).